kevinushey/blog/_posts/2015-11-22-what-is-a-function.md

 {% highlight text %}
-​Error in eval(expr, envir, enclos): argument "x" is missing, with no default
+Error in eval(expr, envir, enclos): argument "x" is missing, with no default

 {% endhighlight %}